Educational Activities You Can Do at Home

 Grades K-5; Standards: NGSS

 Check in with lions, elephants, giant pandas and naked mole-rats.
-The downloadable activity packet helps kids learn about animal behavior and habitats.
+Downloadable bingo cards help kids learn about animal behavior and habitats.

 Make something; make a difference!
 Take a brain break with these quick, easy and fun conservation craft activities for kids of all ages.